-During Christian Aid Week 2021, support from the Isle of Man will benefit unemployed young people in Burundi by providing agricultural education, tools and support, to create profitable agribusinesses and sustainable, thriving livelihoods.
+During Christian Aid Week 2021, support from the Isle of Man benefited unemployed young people in Burundi, providing agricultural education, tools and support, to create profitable agribusinesses and sustainable, thriving livelihoods.

 In Burundi, 27.7% of young people, up to the age of 35 years old are unemployed.
 Unemployment fuels frustration and unrest, putting young people at risk of exploitation, political manipulation and economic migration.

-We will also provide business support, training and saving and loan schemes to enable these young people to build successful and thriving enterprises.
-The project also focuses strongly on gender equality, aiming to educate directly and indirectly, the wider community.
+Your support also enabled the provision of business support, training and saving and loan schemes to enable these young people to build successful and thriving enterprises.
+The project also focused strongly on gender equality, educating the wider community.

-This is a gem of a project - by supporting this project, Manx supporters will be gifting these young people a powerful and precious life changing opportunity, which would not otherwise be possible.
+By supporting this project, Manx supporters gifted these young people a powerful and precious life changing opportunity, which would not otherwise be possible.